 Nicholas Butler (American philosopher and educator)

 This area is closely related to values.
 The term importance rather than, for example, ‘value formation’, is used because it is more encompassing.
-Values are reducible to importance, but not the other way around: everything valuable is also important, but not everything that is important is valuable (e.g. earthquakes are important but generally not valued).
-This title also emphasises that the area is not concerned with forming moral, political or cultural values, but with the process of ascribing importance (to an object, person, activity, or idea).
-The factors that affect such a process and its consequences will be the main focus here.
-Before that it may be worthwhile considering what is important to us and why.
+Values can be seen as a subset of importance, but not the other way around: everything valuable is also important, but not everything that is important is valuable (e.g. earthquakes are important but not valued).
+The title also emphasises that this area is not concerned with the formation of moral, political or cultural values but with the process of ascribing the value or importance to an object, person, activity, event or internal process.
+We will learn here how to reduce and increase importance, but first, let’s consider what is important to us and why.

 What is important for me and why?

 Knowing what is really important to us is not straightforward.
 This can be distorted by immediate desires, other people or old habits.
-Furthermore, we sometimes make the object of our need or desire more important than the need or desire itself, which may lead to fixation and prevent us from recognising other options.
-For example, you are hungry and you start thinking about a burger.
-The burger becomes important, rather than satisfying hunger and you miss a chance to eat something nicer and healthier.
-So, it is worthwhile examining if what you think is important really is.
-The following questions may help in this respect:
+Furthermore, we sometimes make the object of our need or desire more important than the need or desire itself, which may lead to getting fixated with that object and prevent us from recognising other options.
+For example, you are hungry, and you start thinking about a burger.
+The burger becomes important, rather than satisfying hunger, and you miss a chance to eat something nicer and healthier.
+This is why examining if what you think is important really is can be powerful.
+The following questions may help you do that:

 - Choose an object, person, event, activity or principle and consider why it is important for you.
 For example, if it is football, why is this the case?
 Is it an old habit?
 Is it because it was important to your dad when you were growing up?
 Or is it because football is a refuge from the everyday grind?

 - Which part of what you picked up is really important?
 (E.g. in the case of football, it may be spending time with your mates, so football itself is, in fact, secondary).

 The pyramid of priorities: for the purpose of this exercise you can draw your own ‘pyramids’ (the number of segments in each of the three levels can vary – those below are just an illustration).